MooncellWiki/ArkBgm/README.md

 - json

 ## Usage
-1. Export wav files from ab files and copy to the root directory.
+1. Export wav files from ab files and copy to the root directory.<br>
 	**IMPORTANT:** Files should be exported as the format of the definition in audio_data.
 2. Run ArkBgmParser.py.
 	If there are files which are not included in the data, use WithoutDataParser.py.